pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   The $\textsf{argmax}$ operator returns that value
   {{< /fragment >}}

-  {{< fragment weight=4 class=fade-out >}}
-  {{< fragment weight=2 >}}
+  {{< fragment weight=2 class=current-visible >}}
   <span class="smath">
   $ (a, i) \cdot (b, j) = (b, j) $
   </span>
   {{< /fragment >}}
-  {{< /fragment >}}

-  {{< fragment weight=6 class=fade-out >}}
+  {{< fragment weight=5 class=fade-out >}}
-  {{< fragment weight=4 >}}
+  {{< fragment weight=3 >}}
   <span class="smath">
   $ (a, i) \cdot (b, i) = (a \cup b, i) $
   </span>
   {{< /fragment >}}
   {{< /fragment >}}

-  {{< fragment weight=6 >}}
+  {{< fragment weight=5 >}}
   <span class="smath">
   $ (a, i) \cdot \textsf{botZ} = (a, i) $
   </span>
   {{< /fragment >}}
 </div>

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

 As we've seen previously, JellyFish always maintains its most recent value at the head of its vertical list.

-As such, the abstract map should associate each key to the value with the greatest timestamp, meaning that the resource algebra operator for value composition should be the argmax operator.
+The abstract map should thus associate each key to the value with the greatest timestamp, meaning that the resource algebra operator for value composition should be the argmax operator.

-Values should be represented as pairs, where "j" being greater than "i" returns the pair with value "b", discarding the value "a".
+Values should be represented as pairs, where timestamp "j" being greater than timestamp "i" returns the pair with value "b", discarding the value "a".

-Since the operator is commutative, the composition is also applicable when "i" is greater than "j".

 However, when both timestamps are equal, the value left at the head of the vertical list will depend on the scheduler.

-As such, both "a" and "b" may be the value associated to the key, so we require "a" and "b" to be sets rather than the actual values.
+As such, both "a" and "b" may be the value associated to the key, so ...

+... we require "a" and "b" to be sets rather than the actual values.
 In that way, we can maintain each key associated to all possible values, along with the corresponding timestamp "i".

-Although the actual value will depend on the order of operations, the abstract state can only reflect changes where the order doesn't matter, which is why we need to keep track of all possible values.

-Finally, we define a unit element botZ, as it is necessary to complete the proofs, due to the update rules on maps.

-To the best of our knowledge, this is the first effort to formalize the argmax RA and to use it for reasoning about concurrent operations on maps.
+Finally, we define a unit element, as it is necessary to complete the proofs, due to the update rules on maps.
+To the best of our knowledge, this is the first effort to formalize the argmax resource algebra.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 </section>